What is Best Start?

 How much can I get?

-In your child's first year you get $60 per week regardless of your income.
+In your child's first year you get up to $60 per week regardless of your income.

 In your child's second and third years you can get Best Start if you earn less than $93,858 per year.
 The amount you get depends on your income.